 Noting from Corollary \ref{cor:geom} that $\sum_{i=0}^t \sqrt{\ell_i} \leq c\sqrt{\ell_t} \leq c\sqrt{\delta}$, this implies

 \end{proof}

 The next step is to apply Theorem \ref{th:rsboundcase} algorithmically.

 We now need to prove that our final graph $G_{T'}$ (where $T' \leq T+1$) satisfies the appropriate size and approximation criteria.
 In order to do so, we will require careful selection of the $\delta_i$'s.
 Since the approximation bound at the $i^{th}$ step of our recursive algorithm is $\Theta(\sqrt{\delta_i})$, the final approximation of bound for $G_{T'}$ will be $\Theta(\sum_{i=0}^{T'-1} \sqrt{\delta_i})$.
 Thus, just as we showed a geometric series for the $\ell_i$'s in Corollary \ref{cor:geom}, we will make a similar argument for our $\delta_i$'s.
 Ultimately, we will define $\delta_T$ in terms of our constant $\epsilon$ and obtain a geometric series through explicit definition of the preceding $\delta_i$'s.
 This means, however, that $\delta_i$ is no longer a constant, so we must carefully argue that at every step before our termination point $T'$ we maintain $\delta_i \geq 3n/\hat{m}_i$, in order to justify applying Theorem \ref{th:rsboundcase}.
 It is easy check that each step is $\delta_i \leq (\ln 2/10c)^2$ as well.

-\begin{remark} It is in the following proof of Lemma \ref{lem:deltas} that the need for the $\hat{m}_i$'s becomes clear due to the inverse relationship between our approximation factor and the graph size.
+\begin{Remark} It is in the following proof of Lemma \ref{lem:deltas} that the need for the $\hat{m}_i$'s becomes clear due to the inverse relationship between our approximation factor and the graph size.
 As our graph size ($m_i$) shrinks, the approximation factor in the next step ($\delta_i$) necessarily gets worse.
 The introduction of the $\hat{m_i}$'s, which represent our graph size in the worst case, allows us to tie our approximation factor to a more stable quantity than the graph size itself --- which can change unpredictably from one iteration to the next.
 Though this does slow down the graph sparsification, the fixed evolution of the $\hat{m_i}$'s is necessary in reasoning about our explicitly chosen approximation factors.

-\end{remark}
+\end{Remark}

 \begin{lemma} Choose $\delta_{T} = (\epsilon/10c')^2$ for $c' = c \cdot (2 + \sqrt{2})$ and $\delta_i = \delta_T/2^{T-i}$ when running Algorithm \ref{alg:1}.
 Then, for $i < T'$, we indeed satisfy $\delta_i \geq 3n/\hat{m}_i$. \end{lemma} \begin{proof} By our definitions of $\delta_i$ and $T$, we can write